chetan6780/Complete-Preparation/Leetcode/21_mergeTwoSortedList.md

         ListNode *dummyNode = new ListNode();
         ListNode *dmptr = dummyNode; // pointer to dummyNode

-        // travese until one of the list is empty while (l1 != NULL && l2 != NULL){
+        // traverse until one of the list is empty while (l1 != NULL && l2 != NULL){
             // if l1 is smaller, add l1 to new list, and move l1 to its next node if (l1->val <= l2->val){